MIDI controllers provide a hands-on workflow that allows musicians to compose music and change software instrument parameters.

 MIDI controllers are so popular for a multitude of reasons.

-Firstly, MIDI file sizes are pretty small.
-They’re much smaller than digital audio files.
-This means that computers can process them faster.
+Firstly, MIDI file sizes are much smaller than audio files like WAV files.
+Therefore computers can process them faster with very low latency.

-Secondly, MIDI files allow you to interact with the music you’re making.
-Whether a MIDI keyboard or pad controller, controllers allow you to play melodies and chords in your piano roll.
+Secondly, MIDI files allow you to interact with the music we’re making.
+With a controller, you can physically play those melodies and chords in our head and record them in our DAW.

-Additionally, using a MIDI controller allows you to navigate through your DAW seamlessly.
-No longer would you need to use your computer mouse and keyboard!
+Finally, a MIDI controller allows you to navigate through our DAW seamlessly.
+No longer would you need to use our computer mouse and keyboard for almost anything!

 A time before MIDI controllers